 Lynchburg College students and faculty are always achieving great things in academics, service and athletics.
 Here’s what they’ve done lately.

-Faculty & College
+Faculty & Staff

 - President Kenneth Garren recently received the Roanoke College Medal for outstanding contributions to the college and professional accomplishments.
 He also received one of Lynchburg’s Mayor’s Awards of Excellence.